Overview

 The PhD in Public Health is very competitive.
 Qualified applicants have:

-• Strong academic preparation, including good grades in quantitative courses.
+- Strong academic preparation, demonstrated by strong grades in quantitative courses.

 Application